clowdr-app/clowdr-web-app/README.md

 create an app space for Clowdr with any name you like.
 The instructions here assume you have done so.

-Next, download and install [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).
-Note that installing MongoDB is used for calling the
-`mongodbrestore` command.
-You do not have to run MongoDB when using Back4App.

-For windows users, you MUST add the Mongodb executable to the PATH environment variable (e.g. add this `"C:\Program Files\MongoDB\Server\4.2\bin"`, or the equivalent directory where mongodb was installed, to the PATH) and make sure that you can run `mongo` command in your Windows CMD shell.
+Although you do not have to run MongoDB when using Back4App, you will need to install mongodb in your local computer in order to initialize Clowdr.
+Installing MongoDB locally is used only for calling the `mongodbrestore` command that sets up the database schema with the right permissions.
+Install [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).

+### Environment variables

 Next, set up your own configuration in ./.env according to ./.env-example.
 The configuration parameters can be found from your created app in Back4App (in Server Settings -> Core Settings).
 When it comes to the mongodb configuration variables,